Pantalaymon/coreferee_french/README.md

 As shown above, coreferee does not output the whole noun phrases of the mentions.
 It only outputs the heads of those phrases (including the coordinated heads when they are part of the mention).
 To retrieve the noun phrases of the mentions, you may use the functions in ```build_mentions.py``` in this repository.
 This file is not part of coreferee so you will need to import it separately.
 Keep in mind that those functions operate entirely based on spacy's parse tree, which means that when the tree is not accurate, the resulting mentions may be unsatisfactory.
-You may either pass in a list of token heads to build_mention()
+You may pass in a list of token heads to build_mention()
 ```
 >>> from build_mentions import build_mention, create_mentions
 >>> rules_analyzer = nlp.get_pipe("coreferee").annotator.rules_analyzer